American cuisine: Delaware River Valley and Mid-Atlantic

 Scrapple was originally a type of savory pudding that early Pennsylvania Germans made to preserve the offal of a pig slaughter.
 The Philadelphia soft pretzel was originally brought to Eastern Pennsylvania in the early 18th century, and later, 19th-century immigrants sold them to the masses from pushcarts to make them the city's best-known bread product, having evolved into its own unique recipe.

 New York–style pizza is the pizza eaten in New York, New Jersey, and Connecticut.

-After the 1820s, new groups began to arrive and the character of the region began to change.
-There had been some Irish from Ulster prior to 1820, however largely they had been Protestants with somewhat different culture and (often) a different language than the explosion of emigrants that came to Castle Garden and Locust Point in Baltimore in their masses starting in the 1840s.
+After the 1820s, new groups arrived, and the character of the region changed.
+There had been some Irish from Ulster before 1820; however, they had largely been Protestants with a somewhat different culture and (often) a different language than the explosion of emigrants that came to Castle Garden and Locust Point in Baltimore in their masses starting in the 1840s.

 The Irish arrived in America in a rather woeful state, as Ireland at the time was often plagued by some of the worst poverty in Europe and often heavy disenfranchisement among the masses.
-Many of them arrived barely alive having ridden coffin ships to the New World, very sick with typhus and gaunt from prolonged starvation.
+Many of them arrived barely alive, having ridden coffin ships to the New World, very sick with typhus and gaunt from prolonged starvation.

-In addition, they were the first to face challenges other groups did not have: they were the first large wave of Catholics.
-They faced prejudice for their faith and the cities of Philadelphia, New York, and Baltimore were not always set up for their needs.
+In addition, they were the first to face challenges that other groups did not: they were the first large wave of Catholics.
+They faced prejudice for their faith, and the cities of Philadelphia, New York, and Baltimore were not always set up for their needs.

 For example, Catholic bishops in the U.S. mandated until the 1960s that all Catholics were forbidden from eating red meat on Fridays and during Lent, and attending Mass sometimes conflicted with work as produce and meat markets would be open on high holy days; this was difficult for Irishmen supporting families since many worked as laborers.

 Unsurprisingly, many Irishmen also found their fortunes working as longshoremen, which would have given their families access to fish and shellfish whenever a fisherman made berth, which was frequent on the busy docks of Baltimore and New York.

 Though there had been some activity in Baltimore in founding a see earlier by the Carrolls, the Irish were the first major wave of Catholic worship in this region, and that meant bishops and cardinals sending away to Europe for wine.
 Wine, with water, is consecrated as part of the Catholic Mass.

-Taverns had existed prior to their emigration to America in the region, though the Irish brought their particular brand of pub culture and founded some of the first saloons and bars that served Dublin style stout and red ale; they brought with them the knowledge of single-malt style whiskey and sold it.
+Taverns had existed in the region before they emigrated to America.
+However, the Irish brought their particular brand of pub culture and founded some of the first saloons and bars that served Dublin-style stout and red ale; they also brought with them knowledge of single-malt whiskey and sold it.

-The Irish were the first immigrant group to arrive in this region in massive millions, and these immigrants also founded some of the earliest saloons and bars in this region, of which McSorley's is a still operating example.
+The Irish were the first immigrant group to arrive in this region in large numbers, and they also founded some of the earliest saloons and bars, including McSorley's, which is still operating.